Crittora/crittora-sdk-js/README.md

 # Crittora SDK

 Crittora SDK provides secure methods for encrypting, decrypting, signing, verifying, and combining these operations on data.
-It uses AWS Cognito for authentication and Axios for HTTP requests.
+It uses AWS Cognito for authentication and the Fetch API for HTTP requests.

 ## Table of Contents